 How to Apply for An SBA Loan

-Let’s see what the steps are for applying for this popular financing product!
+Keep reading to find out what the steps are for applying for this popular financing option!

-- Be a small business, as defined by the SBA
+- Be an officially registered small business, as defined by the SBA.

 - Have no past-due payments on federal government loans, such as student loans and taxes.

-Credit history is also very important when applying for an SBA loan.
-Both your personal and business credit scores are considered.
-If your credit isn’t great, but also isn’t poor, don’t rule out an SBA loan.
-Many other factors go into the approval process.
+Still, if your credit isn’t great, but also isn’t poor, don’t rule out an SBA loan.
+Many other factors go into the approval process (as we detailed above).

 While there isn’t a strict number to follow, very poor credit is likely to disqualify you.
 Unfortunately, even if your business generates sales and has favorable cash flow, this won’t distract from your cash flow.
 Bankers will be concerned that even though you have enough cash flow, you’re still failing to meet payment deadlines.